 The Oaklands Community Association (OCA) is considering possible locations to build a community garden in the Oaklands neighbourhood.
 Currently, a group of volunteers is investigating the possibility of a community garden in Oswald Park.
 The OCA’s vision is to create an enhanced public space where children can cultivate an appreciation for nature’s bounty, where neighbours of all ages rub shoulders, and where those without land can grow healthy food.
 At this stage of the project, the OCA is looking for community input to help shape a community garden project that is a good fit for our neighbourhood.

 Your involvement in this process is important!
-What do you think of having community garden in Oswald Park or Clawthorpe Park?
+What do you think of having community garden in Oswald Park?
 Would you like to help with the design?
 Would you like to volunteer to help build the garden?
 Would you like to be on our email list for updates on next steps?
 Let us know!

 The consultation period will be open from January 1 , 2020 – February 15, 2020.
 Your feedback on the idea of having a community garden within Oswald Park is important, and you are invited to be in touch in the following ways:

 Phone: 250-370-9101 ext.
 4